DEFSECURITY/.github/profile/README.md

 # Hi!
-Welcome to DEFSEC.
+Welcome to Defensive Security or DEFSECURITY for short.
 We make privacy-focused and security-focused open-source software.
 <br>
-We are currently working on an end-to-end encrypted chat app 🔥
+We are currently working on an end-to-end encrypted chat apshort